 Making plans to visit Hastinapur by your personal car or bike, sounds adventurous and it surely is, courtesy of the motorable and beautiful national and state highways that lead you to the city.
 Arriving from the following nearby cities you can consider the below-listed route;

 Apart from private transport one can also travel via govt run or private buses to Hastinapur from various metro cities.

-By Air.
 Delhi’s IGI airport is the nearest airport to Hastinapur.
 From the airport, one may take a tourist bus or a tourist taxi to cover another 136km to reach this holy ancient city of Hastinapur.
 To Delhi’s IGI airport there are direct flights from all the major metro cities of India.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here